mmaceira/multi-model-intent-classifier/scripts/api/README_API.md

 ### Environment Variables

 - `MIN_CONFIDENCE` (default: 0.6): Minimum confidence threshold for predictions.
 If a prediction's confidence is below this threshold, the API will return `"__ABSTAIN__"` as the label.
-- `API_KEY`: Optional API key for authentication.
-If set, all requests must include `X-API-Key` header.
 - `RATE_LIMIT_REQUESTS` (default: 100): Maximum number of requests per window.
 - `RATE_LIMIT_WINDOW` (default: 60): Time window in seconds for rate limiting.
 - `CORS_ORIGINS`: Comma-separated list of allowed CORS origins (default: "*").